 5 lb. bags packed 2 bags per case; product labeled “Hormel Natural Choice 100% Natural No Preservatives Fully Cooked Roasted Chicken Breast Strips with Rib Meat Natural Smoke Flavor Added” with Lot code 100416, and Case code 702113.

-There have been no confirmed reports of adverse health effects or illnesses due to consumption of any of the recalled products.
+There have been no confirmed reports of adverse health effects or illnesses due to consumption of these products.
 Anyone concerned about a health effect should contact a healthcare provider.

 FSIS routinely conducts recall effectiveness checks to verify recalling firms notify their customers of the recall and that steps are taken to make certain that the product is no longer available to consumers.
 When available, the retail distribution list(s) will be posted on the FSIS website at www.fsis.usda.gov/recalls.